 11 Property, plant and equipment - Continued

-- i.
-None of the items of PPE has been pledged as securities for liabilities during the year.
-(2022; Nil) - ii.
-Capital work-in-progress represents cost incurred on the construction of Lagos export center and re-implementation of Oracle and IBM lotus as at 31 December 2023. - iii.
+iii.
 Write off: This represents costs that have been capitalized as part of capital work in progress over a long period of time which could not be associated with any item of property, plant and equipment.